lucianlature/react-universally/BRANCH.md

 It provides you with the build tooling and configuration you need to kick off your next universal react project with full support for Styletron.

+Look into `Header` and `Menu` components to check how the wrappers for these are styled using Styletron.

 ## What is Styletron?

 [Styletron](http://styletron.js.org/) is a universal CSS-in-JS engine built from the ground up for high-performance.
 Features include: